The Law of Emotional Alignment

 From Theory to Practice

-The Law of Emotional Alignment gave rise to the PISA(R) Framework, which helps individuals recognize misalignment in real time, interrupt the pattern, and retrain their emotional baseline.
+The Law of Emotional Alignment gave rise to the PISA(R) Framework, which helps individuals recognize misalignment in real time, interrupt the pattern, and retrain their emotional baseline, and make this a practice.